 Remington and similar .730 bore shotguns .670 exit diameter

 Beretta Optima Plus and similar.733 bore shotguns .683 exit diameter

 Benelli Crio Plus, Mobil style and similar .725 bore shotguns .665 exit diameter

 Hevi-Shot Dead Coyote (T Pellets)

 Number 4 buckshot

 In any given shotgun you may find one load patterns tighter than another.
 You will have to pattern your gun to find the best load.
-Testing is ongoing and we will update this as we get the results.

 Ideally chokes should be cleaned each time the gun is used.
 Plastic fouling and powder residue will build up in screw in chokes much faster than in fixed choke guns.
 Powder fouling will also work between the choke and the choke counter bore in the barrel.
 Remove the choke and clean with a toothbrush using some sort of solvent.
 We use and suggest Choke Shine as a cleaner.
 Simply, drop the choke into the solution for a short time and it will come out with the fouling dissolved.
 Clean the inside of the barrel with a cleaner/lubricant such as Clenzoil making sure the threads do not have any residue, lightly wipe the choke with oil and reassemble.